forwardemail/forwardemail.net/app/views/faq/index.md

 12. We then check the message for [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail), [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework), [ARC](https://en.wikipedia.org/wiki/Authenticated_Received_Chain), and [DMARC](https://en.wikipedia.org/wiki/DMARC).

     * If the message failed DMARC and the domain had a rejection policy (e.g. `p=reject` [was in the DMARC policy](https://dmarc.postmarkapp.com/)), then it is rejected with a 550 error code.
-Typically a DMARC policy for a domain can be found in the `_dmarc` sub-domain TXT record, (e.g. `dig _dmarc.example.com txt`).
+Typically a DMARC policy for a domain can be found in the `_dmarc` sub-domain <strong class="notranslate">TXT</strong> record, (e.g. `dig _dmarc.example.com txt`).
     * If the message failed SPF and the domain had a hard fail policy (e.g. `-all` was in the SPF policy as opposed to `~all` or no policy at all), then it is rejected with a 550 error code.
-Typically an SPF policy for a domain can be found in the TXT record for the root domain (e.g. `dig example.com txt`).
+Typically an SPF policy for a domain can be found in the <strong class="notranslate">TXT</strong> record for the root domain (e.g. `dig example.com txt`).
 See this section for more information on [sending mail as with Gmail](#can-i-send-mail-as-in-gmail-with-this) regarding SPF.

 13. Now we process the recipients of the message as collected from the `RCPT TO` command in the section [How does your email forwarding system work](#how-does-your-email-forwarding-system-work) above.
 For each recipient, we perform the following operations:

-    * We lookup the TXT records of the domain name (the part after the `@` symbol, e.g. `example.com` if the email address was `test@example.com`).
+    * We lookup the <strong class="notranslate">TXT</strong> records of the domain name (the part after the `@` symbol, e.g. `example.com` if the email address was `test@example.com`).
 For example, if the domain is `example.com` we do a DNS lookup such as `dig example.com txt`.
-    * We parse all TXT records that start with either `forward-email=` (free plans) or `forward-email-site-verification=` (paid plans).
+    * We parse all <strong class="notranslate">TXT</strong> records that start with either `forward-email=` (free plans) or `forward-email-site-verification=` (paid plans).
 Note that we parse both, in order to process emails while a user is upgrading or downgrading plans.
-    * From these parsed TXT records, we iterate over them to extract the forwarding configuration (as described in the section [How do I get started and set up email forwarding](#how-do-i-get-started-and-set-up-email-forwarding) above).
+    * From these parsed <strong class="notranslate">TXT</strong> records, we iterate over them to extract the forwarding configuration (as described in the section [How do I get started and set up email forwarding](#how-do-i-get-started-and-set-up-email-forwarding) above).
 Note that we only support one `forward-email-site-verification=` value, and if more than one is supplied, then a 550 error will occur and the sender will receive a bounce for this recipient.
     * Recursively we iterate over the extracted forwarding configuration to determine global forwarding, regex based forwarding, and all other supported forwarding configurations – which are now known as our "Forwarding Addresses".
     * For each Forwarding Address, we support one recursive lookup (which will start this series of operations over on the given address).
 If a recursive match was found, then the parent result will be removed from Forwarding Addresses, and the children added.
     * Forwarding Addresses are parsed for uniqueness (since we don't want to send duplicates to one address or spawn additionally unnecessary SMTP client connections).